 - Get experience

 Forensic engineers, in particular, apply science to determine the cause of problems in the built and natural environments.
-To figure out what sometimes goes wrong.
+To figure out what goes wrong sometimes.

 Give examples, like why a building or a tank collapses, the ground sinks, a bridge fails, a crane falls, the land slides, a nail gun misfires, a property floods or is contaminated, a road washes out or a person slips and falls.